getify/You-Dont-Know-JS/scope-closures/ch4.md

 ES6 introduced first-class support for the module pattern (see Chapter 8).
 One of the most obvious impacts of using ESM is how it changes the behavior of observably top-level scope in a file.

-Recall this code snippet from earlier:
+Recall this code snippet from earlier (which we'll adjust to ESM format by using the `export` keyword):

 ```js
 var studentName = "Kyle";